-Students are selected to receive financial aid based on eligibility, deadlines and maintaining satisfactory academic progress.
+The awarding of financial aid to students is based on eligibility, deadlines and maintenance of satisfactory academic progress.
 North Central Michigan College awards financial aid in the following order: 1) grants; 2) scholarships; 3) work-study; 4) loans.
 The Financial Aid office determines the type and amount of each award.
 The type and amount of award are based on a variety of factors including financial need, academic progress, outside resources, class attendance, enrollment status, dependency status, program limitations and the availability of funds.
 When funds are limited, awards may be granted to applicants who meet all requirements and have a complete financial aid file by May 1.